localstack/localstack-demo/README.md

 Note: Please make sure to pull and start the `latest` LocalStack Docker image.
 At the time of writing (2023-02-01), the demo requires some features that were only recently added to LocalStack and are not part of a tagged release version yet.

-## Installing
+## Running LocalStack

-Install the dependencies using this command:
+Use the `localstack` CLI command to get started:
 ```
-make install
+localstack start
 ```

-## Running
+## Installing dependencies & running the application

-To deploy and start the application locally in LocalStack:
+To install the dependencies, deploy and start the application locally in LocalStack:
 ```
 make deploy
 ```